oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 #### 3.1.1.4 Field Options

-Compound types containing Items or Fields support field options in addition to the type options described in [Section3112-typeoptions 3.1.2](#312-typeoptions).
+Compound types containing Items or Fields support field options in addition to the type options described in [Section 3.1.1.2](#3112-typeoptions).
 JADN defines six field options.
-As with the type options described in [section 3.1.1.2](#3112-typeoptions), the ID characters are normative and used in standard JADN representation ([section 3.1.5.1](#3151-native-json-representation)) when specifying field options.
+As with the type options described in Section 3.1.1.2, the ID characters are normative and used in standard JADN representation ([section 3.1.5.1](#3151-native-json-representation)) when specifying field options.
 Table 3-5 lists the JADN field options.